firebase/firebase-tools/README.md

 **init** | Setup a new Firebase project in the current directory.
 This command will create a `firebase.json` configuration file in your current directory.
 **help** | Display help information about the CLI or specific commands.

+Append `--no-localhost` to login (i.e., `firebase login --no-localhost`) to copy and paste a code instead of starting a local server for authentication.
+A use case might be if you ssh into an instance somewhere and you need to authenticate to firebase on that machine.

 ### Deployment and Local Development

 These commands let you deploy and interact with your Firebase Hosting site.